 Home › Forums › Chicago Public Schools (CPS) › CPS Elementary Schools › Magnet & Open Enrollment (Choice) Elementary Schools › NWEA MAP vs PARCC (relevance for school choice)

-This topic contains 1 reply, has 1 voice, and was last updated by ParentOfThree 2 months, 4 weeks ago.
+- This topic has 1 reply, 1 voice, and was last updated 1 year, 4 months ago by ParentOfThree.

 It appears that CPS rates elementary schools based on CPS’s NWEA MAP scores.